northern-nm-highlights/northern-nm-highlights.github.io/docs/index.md

 * The local content will consist of different places of interest to that area.

 ### Device/external services
+* This will be a service that you can download to your phone before you get to the area when your phone don't work.
+* This will include maps, trail maps, pictures, and landmarks on how to get there.

 #### Google Places API